VIAME/VIAME/doc/code-style.rst

     Keeping groups separate improves readability and is necessary for other include rules to be applied sensibly.

+- :a:`[includes.group_order]`
-- Order groups of includes in decreasing order of dependency.
+  Order groups of includes in decreasing order of dependency.
 The header corresponding to the source file (e.g. ``#include "foo.h"`` in ``foo.cpp``) should always be first.
 (Private headers, e.g. ``foo_priv.h``, should appear before ``foo.h``, or instead of ``foo.h`` if that is included by the private